Malaga (Spain Granada)

 Port Malaga

-Founded by the Phoenicians, Malaga as port is operated continuously since 600 BC.
-It is among the Mediterranean's busiest seaports and is ranked Spain's second-largest (after Barcelona), with annual trade volumes of over 428,623 TEU-containers (containership units) and 650,000+ cruise ship tourists.
+Founded by the Phoenicians, Port Malaga (locode ESAGP) is among the Mediterranean's busiest.
+Currently, it is ranked Spain's second-largest (after Barcelona), with annual trade volumes of 400,000+ TEU containers (containership units) and ~700,000 passengers (ferry and cruise tourists).

-Port's main activities are cruise passenger shipping and cargo import (containerized, breakbulk, vehicles).
-The first major port development was in 1900-1910, when the port was extensively reconstructed and modernized.
+The Port's main activities are ferry and cruise passenger shipping and cargo import (containerized, breakbulk, vehicles).
+During its first major development (1900-1910) the Port was extensively reconstructed and modernized.
 In that period were expanded all quays and was completed the Maritime Station (passenger terminal).

 Port Malaga has all 10 wharves in operation: